 List of Documents

-You must disclose all the documents relating to the case.
+It is important that both sides disclose all the documents relating to the case.
 As a Claimant, you must disclose any documents that support your case, and any that support the Respondent’s case.
-In addition, you must disclose documents which don’t help either party, but might help the Tribunal reach a full understanding of the situation.
+In addition, you must disclose documents which don’t help either party, but could give the Tribunal a deeper understanding of the situation.
 If you are in doubt as to whether a document should be disclosed, it is better to include it in the list.
 This is important because at a hearing the Tribunal can refuse to consider documents which have not been disclosed and included in the bundle.

 Information about the bundle of documents can be found on the Citizens Advice website.